TurtlewareAU/homelab-docs/Homelab/Tosca 15.0 Dex Walkthroughs/08 - Devops Setup.md

 Once you have the execution file created you will want to create a dummy test file for checking your pipeline connectivity.

 ##### test.json
 Create this file and then check in Tosca -> ExecutionList -> Your ExecutionList for the lists.
-In the proper
+In the properties tab, after clicking on the test event(s) you want to fire, copy the UniqueId and create a new json file similar to the example below.
+Image of where to find the UniqueId is after the json file example

+``

 ![](Pasted%20image%2020230216154022.png)